So, you’d like to win some new clients?

 If you know what’s out there from the start, there shouldn’t be any awkward conversations down the line when the client says “Hey, I’ve got this other website.
 Can you do the same thing on that site under the same retainer?”

 14. Do You Have an In-House Developer?

-However, if you are offering consultancy and passing the work onto the client to implement, you’ll want to make sure they have capable hands in-house.
+However, if you are offering consultancy and passing the work on for the client to implement, you’ll want to make sure they have capable hands in-house.